opera-gaming/gxmods/documentation/mods.md

 Those are basically CSSes that can be applied to web pages.
 Multiple pages can be modified with a single mod.
 Opera GX exposes primary and secondary color if you want to make web pages follow UI colors (see [opera.css](Mod_Template/webmodding/opera.css))

-# Best practices
+# Best practice

 Random order.

-1. Limit size of resouces.
+1. Limit size of resoures.
 2. Music and sounds should follow volume from Mod_Template otherwise it won't be a good experience for users.
-3. Keep resources in dedicated subdirectores.
+3. Keep resources in dedicated subdirectories.
 4. Use 512x512 good looking image for icon.